TinyFactory/Tiny-Factory-Docs/_posts/2012-08-01-compass-retina-display-mixin.md

 {% highlight scss %}
 // retina.scss
-// Defaults to png but can be overwritten to jpg or gif
+// This will default to png but can be overwritten to jpg or gif
 //$image name is equal to the image name with out it's extention - 'example.png' would be defined as 'example'

 @mixin at2x($image_name, $w: auto, $h: auto, $extention: '.png') {